-- Intensive Norwegian Language Courses offered in the summer through the International Summer School (ISS) at the University of Oslo.
+Intensive Norwegian Language Courses offered in the summer through the International Summer School (ISS) at the University of Oslo.
 For further information, see The International Summer School (ISS)

     Student housing must be booked before 1 June for the Autumn semester and 1 November for the Spring semester.
 Exchange students who follow the directions and apply before the deadlines and arrive at the start of the semester are guaranteed housing in one of the student residences.
 Read about housing and the housing guarantee

     Most questions regarding practical issues are answered on our web pages for new international students.

-For questions regarding courses and other academic matters, please contact the department or faculty with which your institution has an agreement, see contact information under questions about studies.
+    For questions regarding courses and other academic matters, please contact the department or faculty with which your institution has an agreement, see contact information under registration and documents for exchange students.

     For general information about the Erasmus+ programme, see information on the European Commission's website Erasmus+ Student mobility